spokwn/pcasvc-executed/README.md

 # PcaSvc Executed

-Get the last execution from the **PcaSvc** Service & **PcaClient** from every process.
+Retrieves the last execution information from the **PcaSvc** Service & **PcaClient** for every process.

 ## What does it do?

-Currently it as said before, parses the last execution from pcaclient form every process and also from pcasvc.
+- Parses the last execution from PcaClient for every process
-I've added a digital signature checker foreach file present, if its not present it will say "Deleted", it also detect the digital signature of slinky and vape.
-I've added a generic checker foreach file appearing that is present.
+- Parses the last execution from PcaSvc
+- Performs digital signature checks for each file present
+  - Reports "Deleted" if the file is not found
+  - Detects specific digital signatures (e.g., Slinky and Vape)
+- Applies generic checks to each present file

 ## Generics:

-1. Generic A: basic strings for autoclickers.
+1. **Generic A**: Basic strings for autoclickers
-2. Generic A2: basic imports for autoclickers.
+2. **Generic A2**: Basic imports for autoclickers
-3. Generic B: generic protection detect for non C# files.
+3. **Generic B**: Generic protection detection for non-C# files
-4. Generic B2: generic protection detect for non C# files.
+4. **Generic B2**: Generic protection detection for non-C# files
-5. Generic B3: generic protection detect for non C# files.
+5. **Generic B3**: Generic protection detection for non-C# files
-6. Generic C: very poor generic protection detect for C# files.
+6. **Generic C**: Basic generic protection detection for C# files

-All of them should be kinda safe, but dont panic just from seeing them.
-Still, the A2 generic will sometimes cause a "false flag", tho its not intended to be fixed, beacause it can break the detection for real cheats.
+Note: All generics should be relatively safe, but don't panic if they trigger.
+A2 generic may cause occasional "false flags", which are not intended to be fixed to maintain detection of real cheats.

 ## TODO:

-1. ~Add a digital signature check to each file.~
+- [x] Add a digital signature check to each file
-2. Add a GUI/WebGUI.
+- [ ] Add a GUI/WebGUI
-3. ~Add file info checker, strings, imports, yara rules~.
+- [x] Add file info checker, strings, imports, YARA rules
-4. Add a journal replacement checker to each file.
+- [ ] Add a journal replacement checker to each file
-5. Improve generics for C# files.
+- [ ] Improve generics for C# files